 If you don’t need assistance at the airport, we still ask that you let us know if you’re blind or have low vision so that we can make sure you receive an in-flight safety briefing and any important flight updates.

 We can help customers with cognitive and developmental disabilities get on and off the plane and get to a connecting flight.

-When determining whether your loved one should travel alone, consider a few things:
+When deciding whether your loved one should travel alone, consider:

 Customers who need personal or continuous care or who are unable to follow safety instructions must travel with a safety assistant.

 We’ll do our best to secure the most comfortable and usable seats based on your needs.
-Please choose seats when you book or call Reservations for help booking the best seat to suit your needs, especially if you:
+Please choose seats when you book or call Reservations for help booking the best seat for your needs, especially if you: